jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * N/P for next/previous
   * Enter to save your rating and move on
 * The "practice simulations" are very low quality, skip them
-* For information youve never seen, mark as Forgot (1)
+* For information you've never seen, mark as Forgot (1)
    * Pause and just skim the information because you need to learn this stuff anyway.
 Try to learn one little piece from that question.
 For now breeze through it.
    * You will come back to these questions in the months before STEP
-   * If you skip, youll just accumulate cards.
+   * If you skip, you'll just accumulate cards.